Goren: History

 The moshav was established in 1950 by immigrants from Yemen, after they had spent a few months living in Rosh HaAyin.
 The founders were joined by immigrants from North Africa in 1951.
 Its name is a Hebraized version of the Arabic name for the area.

-It is located on the land that had belonged to the Palestinian village of Iqrit, as its inhabitants had been expelled.
+It is located on land near the former Palestinian village of Iqrit, which had been depopulated as a result of the 1948 Arab-Israeli War.